Dan dumps his bag onto the table, making Tina jump. ‘So, what’re we doing?’

 Dan leans over the table, intrigued.
-Tina’s homework is covered with symbols and scratch-outs, little arrows trailing from one note to another and emphatic question marks.
+Tina’s homework is covered with symbols and scratch-outs, arrows trailing from one note to another and emphatic question marks.
 Looks way more interesting than algebra.

 Dan peers closer.
 Frowns.
 ‘And…what are you doing?’